 Chapter 2: Have you got a big enough deposit?

 In this chapter, we show you why the size of your deposit matters.
 Especially in light of the coronavirus pandemic, your deposit affects how much you can borrow, and what interest rate you can borrow at.
 You'll likely need a minimum 10% deposit (and for many a 15% deposit will be the reality).
-Plus, find out if Government mortgage schemes, such as Help to Buy, can help you get on the ladder sooner than you think.
+Plus, find out if there are any Government mortgage schemes that can help you get on the ladder sooner than you think.

 Chapter 3: Boost your chances of getting a mortgage

 The days when lenders offered mortgages willy nilly are long gone.
-To get the best mortgage deal doesn't just need a decent deposit, you now need a good credit score too.
+Getting the best mortgage deal doesn't just need a decent deposit, you now need a good credit score too.
 Yet there's hope.
 This chapter shows you how to maximise your chances.

 Chapter 4: What type of mortgage to choose?